Setting up a Labuan FinTech business in 2023

-Healy Consultants Group PLC will efficiently assist our Client to establish their Labuan FinTech business and meet all regulatory requirements.
+Healy Consultants Group will efficiently assist our Client to establish their Labuan FinTech business and meet all regulatory requirements.
 Our services include i) applying for approval from the Labuan IBFC and Labuan LFSA ii) opening a corporate bank account for the business ii) assisting our Client to recruit qualified staff iii) assisting our Client to obtain visas for qualified staff iv) assisting with finding office premises.
 Healy Consultants local representative will complete all steps on your behalf.
 Our Client is not required to visit Labuan at any stage.

 For more information on Labuan company registration steps, see this page.

 |Professional services rendered for Labuan FinTech business (without travel)||Year 1 fees (US$)||Year 2 fees (US$)|

 |Company secretary and legal registered office fees||1,100||1,100|

 |Our fee to secure 2 local employees and physical office space solutions||5,850||0|

 |Labuan financial services licensing government fees||30,350||30,000|

 |Our fee to secure Financial Services Licenses from FSA||8,950||0|